-The Basel III Pillar 3 Disclosures contained in this document relate to RHB Bank Thailand Operations for the year ended 31st December 2019 and is the annual disclosure prepared in compliance with the requirements set forth in Bank of Thailand's Notification No. SorNorSor 4/2556 Re: Disclosure of Information on Capital Fund Maintenance for Commercial Banks, dated 2nd May 2013 and No.SorNorSor 2/2561 Re: Liquidity Coverage Ratio Disclosure Standard, dated 25th January 2018.
-This report also includes comparative quantitative information of the preceding year 2018.
+The Basel III Pillar 3 Disclosures contained in this document relate to RHB Bank Thailand Operations for the year ended 31st December 2020 and is the annual disclosure prepared in compliance with the requirements set forth in Bank of Thailand's Notification No. SorNorSor 4/2556 Re: Disclosure of Information on Capital Fund Maintenance for Commercial Banks, dated 2nd May 2013, SorNorSor.
+14/2562 Re: Capital Disclosure Requirements for Commercial Banks (No.2), dated 7th May 2019, and No.SorNorSor 2/2561 Re: Liquidity Coverage Ratio Disclosure Standard, dated 25th January 2018.
+This report also includes comparative quantitative information of the preceding year 2019.